stanford-crfm/helm/docs/huggingface_models.md

 ## Using `model_deployments.yaml`

 You can add Hugging Face models using the method discussed in [Adding New Models](adding_new_models.md).
-This can be used for both models from Hugging Face Hub and from local disk.
-Please refer to the page for instructions for how to do so.
+This can be used for both models on Hugging Face Hub and local disk.
+Please refer to that page for instructions for how to do so.

 ## Using command-line flags